docker-hy/docker-hy.github.io/data/part-2/section-3.md

         "Destination": "/var/lib/postgresql/data",
 ```

-Ok, looks a bit more human readable even if it isn't more accessible than bind mounts.
-Now when the Postgres is running, let's add the [redmine](https://hub.docker.com/_/redmine).
+Ok, looks a bit more human readable!
+Now when the Postgres is running, is is time to add [Redmine](https://hub.docker.com/_/redmine).

 The container seems to require just two environment variables.

 ```yaml
 redmine: